BELARUS: Religious freedom survey, October 2020

 Holding public events is already difficult.
 Many human rights and opposition activists interpreted the Decree as a further obstruction to public events not organised by the authorities.

 The Catholic Bishops' Conference enquired whether Decree No. 49 applies to religious events.
 Interior Minister Igor Shunevich responded in May 2019 that religious organisations are not subject to the Decree if their events are held in designated places.
 Such places include churches, cemeteries, crematoria, pilgrimage sites and others approved by local authorities.
-But despite the letter the Council of Ministers' Decree has not been changed.
+But despite the letter the Council of Ministers' Decree has not been fundamentally changed.
+Minor changes only were made in amendments of 3 April 2020.

 Police and local authorities continue to demand fees for events in places not in the Interior Minister's letter, such as open air pilgrimages.
 At the last minute, Greek Catholic leaders had to cancel what would have been their 25th annual pilgrimage since 1995 from Vitebsk to Polotsk in July 2019 because of the "unaffordable" police fees.
 The fee demanded would have represented one day's average pay for each of the up to 100 expected participants, plus fees for health provision and cleaning along the route.